Gov. Beshear discusses 10 rules for being healthy at work

 "It's a way where when even when this virus is still out there and very contagious, we make sure we don't spend it to other people.
 It's different, it's a sacrifice," the Governor said.
 "But do we want to wait another month or two months, or do we want to go ahead and take steps forward," he asked rhetorically.
 "Again this is one of those sacrifices that we make to safely restart our economy at a time where we're still dealing with a worldwide health pandemic."

-Beshear said that state had received recommendations from state public health officials, and federal public health officials that citizens should wear masks while out in public.
+Beshear said the state had received recommendations from state public health officials and federal public health officials that citizens should wear masks while out in public.

 Beshear said that individuals not wearing masks out in public wouldn't be penalized or arrested, but said that the state is strongly recommending citizens wear them.